INSTRUCTIONS FOR AUTHORS

 Current Allergy and Clinical Immunology Author’s Guidelines

 Current Allergy & Clinical Immunology (Journal of the Allergy Society of South Africa) publishes articles concerned with the understanding and practice of allergic diseases or clinical immunology.
 Material submitted for publication to Current Allergy & Clinical Immunology is accepted on condition that it has not been published elsewhere.
 The journal maintains the copyright of the material published.
 All named authors must give consent to publish.
 The views expressed in this publication are those of the authors and not necessarily those of the sponsors or publishers.

-The following declarations must be stated at the end of the manuscript before the references:
+- The following declarations must be stated at the end of the manuscript before the references:

 - Plagiarism: The authors acknowledge that the Editorial Board reserves the right to use plagiarism detection software on any submitted material.

 - Ethics approval must be included with all original research articles.

 - All abbreviations must be spelt out when first used in the text and thereafter used

 - Tables must be numbered with Roman numerals, thus: I, II, III, and illustrations/figures with Arabic numerals, thus 1, 2, 3, etc.

 - Images must be submitted separately from the manuscript file as high-resolution jpg or png files, and clearly labelled.
 Images should NOT be submitted in Powerpoint format or be included in the MSWord.
 The source of the images must be provided.

 - Manuscripts submitted in the incorrect format will be returned for revision before consideration for publication.